~Agricultural News~

 is recommended with added zinc & iron.

-fertilizers are not man-made chemicals but made from organic matter.
-There are
+are not man-made chemicals but made from organic matter.
+There are two types of

 vegetables and fruits to form a more stable soil like material.